-8.5.
+8.6.
 Erasmus Intern

 The Erasmus Student Network has created an online platform for traineeship providers to advertise their available traineeships.
-Students can browse, contact traineeship providers, apply for traineeships and they can also advertise themselves and their traineeship interests.
+Students are able to browse, contact traineeship providers, apply for traineeships and they can also advertise themselves and their traineeship interests.